websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

 1. Click *Save*.

-Once saved, the selected Object is set as the template's mapping source and you're redirected to edit the template.
+Once saved, the selected Object is set as the template's mapping source, and you're redirected to edit the template.
 Here, you can design flexible page displays for individual Object entries using fragments that map to Object fields.
 See [Using Display Page Templates](../../site-building/displaying-content/using-display-page-templates/about-display-page-templates-and-display-pages.md) for information.

 ![Map fragment elements to Object fields to dynamically populate Display Pages for individual entries.](./displaying-object-entries/images/08.png)